tektoncd/community/teps/0144-param-enum.md

 - In the future, we could expand the current feature to support CEL or Regular Expression to validate param input value.
 - We could consider supporting `enum` for the `object` type in future since it can be thought of as a struct of strings.
 There is also discussions to support nested `array`/`object` types in the future ([#7069](https://github.com/tektoncd/pipeline/issues/7069)).
 However, It might be less useful to support `enum` for `array` type in the sense that it might be an `array of array`, but this can also be explored later.

+## Implementation Pull Requests
+The implementation PRs are in [#7270](https://github.com/tektoncd/pipeline/issues/7270)